-The user can verify that a product is this TOE, which is evaluated and certified, by the following means.
+Users can verify that a product is this TOE, which is evaluated and certified, by the following means.

-According to the procedures described in the guidance documents, the user can confirm that the installed product is this evaluated TOE by comparing the names that are displayed on the MFP exterior and the versions on the Operation Panel of the TOE with the applicable descriptions in the list of the TOE configuration items.
+According to the procedures described in the guidance documents, users can confirm that the installed product is this evaluated TOE by comparing the names that are displayed on the MFP exterior and the versions on the Operation Panel of the TOE with the applicable descriptions in the list of the TOE configuration items.